 - Limited language resources for reading and paraphrasing (particularly for students learning English as an additional language).

 - Not understanding conventions for source attribution and definitions of common knowledge vary in different contexts.

-For a more in-depth exploration of why students plagiarize, see SNL Writing Coordinator Michelle Navarre-Cleary’s “Top Ten Reasons Students Plagiarize and What You Can Do”.
+For a more in-depth exploration of why students plagiarize, see SCPS Writing Coordinator Michelle Navarre-Cleary’s “Top Ten Reasons Students Plagiarize and What You Can Do”.

 Council of Writing Program Administrators.
 (2003).
 Defining and avoiding plagiarism: The WPA statement on best practices.
 Retrieved from: http://wpacouncil.org/node/9